-Twitter is the fourth largest social network.
-With 317 million users tweeting articles, experiences, and stories, Twitter is an inbound marketer’s dream.
-It’s a space where you can “listen” to what your customers are looking for, then offer it to them.
+With 336 million users tweeting articles, experiences, and stories, Twitter is a marketer’s dream.
+It’s a space where you can listen to what your customers are looking for, then offer it to them.
 Twitter is also an opportunity for you to engage the target audience and drive them to your website, converting them from visitors to leads.

 When someone follows you on Twitter, follow them back.
-Twitter operates on the principle of reciprocity.
-The holds true for retweeting and sharing content.
+Twitter operates on the principle of reciprocity, this also holds true for retweeting and sharing content.

 2) Birds of a feather, follow one another